 ii.
-A valid master's-level professional educator certificate in the instructional support field in which the Class AA Professional Educator Certificate is sought.
+A valid master's-level professional educator certificate in the instructional support field in which the Class AA Professional Educator Certificate is sought7 except for programs in school psychology.

 iii.
 At least two full years of full-time acceptable P-12 professional educational work experience.